 Q - Do you have any exciting future plans?

-I want to expand my coaching company to far greater lengths.
+I want to expand my coaching company to far greater heights.
 Future diet meal prep company, where we create the food for clients.
 Courses on how to become a successful entrepreneur in the fitness field, and how to be unique in a very saturated and competitive market.
 Motivational seminars.
 And maybe, a children's book (laughs).
 I was always into writing and comic art, I feel my soul needs a little bit of that at this point in my life.